stalk-calvin/Java-Algorithms/README.md

 ## Calvin's "Playground" Project

 This is where I play and learn different kind of algorithms, data structures, concepts, techniques, etc. Anything related to Programming.
-Most of the problems incldued are basics for now which I personally find important.
+Most of the problems included are basics for now which I personally find important.
 I plan to continue contributing more problems here for the future.

 ## Contributors